jehannes/go-reddit/README.md

 **Featured in issues [327](https://golangweekly.com/issues/327) and [347](https://golangweekly.com/issues/347) of Golang Weekly 🎉**

-go-reddit is a Go client library for accessing the Reddit API.
+go-reddit is a Go client library for accessing the Reddit API. this is my personal fork with some modifications for a personal project.

 You can view Reddit's official API documentation [here](https://www.reddit.com/dev/api/).

 ## Differences from upstream

-**This project has been forked from [vartanbeno/go-reddit](https://github.com/vartanbeno/go-reddit).**
+**This project has been forked from [sadzeih/go-reddit](https://github.com/sadzeih/go-reddit), who forked it from [vartanbeno/go-reddit](https://github.com/vartanbeno/go-reddit).**

 Here are the differences from the upstream:

-* New Update Widget function
-* Added some missing subreddit settings
 * Fixing a couple of bugs
-* Added a stream for new comments on a subreddit
+* Added gallery post support
+* Added media metadata
+* fixed some tests

 ## Install